How Much Is My Life Insurance Policy Worth?

 Note that the death benefit amount could be different from the policy’s original face value.
 Several factors can cause this.
 The policyholder may have modified the policy, for example.
 Cash withdrawals, loans, or any type of accelerated benefit would also affect the available death benefit amount.

 If the policyholder’s last payment date extends outside the grace period, the carrier may require a new application including updated medical records and a recent medical exam.
-Details will vary by carrier, so the best way to find out if a life insurance policy is still valid is by contacting the insurance company about it’s current status and potential actions to revalidate a lapsed policy.
+Details will vary by carrier, so the best way to find out if a life insurance policy is still valid is by contacting the insurance company about its current status and potential actions to revalidate a lapsed policy.

 2. Ask the insurer for a policy-in-force document